Table of Contents

 Widespread reports of workplace stress and toxicity increase employee stress levels, turnover, and lost productivity.
 For example, Monster.com reported that 63% of workers consider their workplaces “toxic”, while another study found that stress caused 42% of workers to quit due to the work environment.
 Workplace ostracism, incivility, harassment, and bullying, such as that previously attributed to political opinions, have been demonstrated to have statistically significant adverse effects on employee job productivity.

-Among employees who experience incivility, 48% report deliberately reducing their work efforts, while 47% decrease their work hours.
-Furthermore, as election dates get closer (e.g., in the months prior), the percentage of workers who experience adverse impacts (e.g., focus, mental well-being, belonging, and teamwork) from workplace political polarization rose from 56% to 95%.
+Among employees who experience incivility, 48% report deliberately reducing their work effort, while 47% report reducing their work hours.
+Furthermore, as election dates approached (e.g., in the months prior), the percentage of workers who experienced adverse impacts (e.g., focus, mental well-being, belonging, and teamwork) due to workplace political polarization rose from 56% to 95%.

-Employers must be aware and attentive that political affiliations tend to align with employee age ranges, with younger workers more likely to align with, or lean towards, liberal views, and older ones towards more conservative positions.
+Employers must be aware that political affiliations tend to align with age groups, with younger workers more likely to align with, or lean towards, liberal views, and older workers towards more conservative positions.
 Pew Research, for example, has found that younger workers are more inclined towards the Democratic party (decreasingly) from age 18 (66%) through 49 (50%).
-In comparison, older workers are increasingly more Republican leaning, from 50 (50%) to 80+ years old (58%).
+In comparison, older workers are increasingly Republican-leaning, from 50 (50%) to 80+ years old (58%).

 Using the Bureau of Labor Statistics data on the current workforce age distribution, roughly 60% of the US workforce is democratic or Democratic-leaning, and 40% Republican-leaning.
 Another rough cut suggests that approximately 46% of Republican-leaning managers are most likely to be in more senior-level roles.
 That means workplace political polarization can be an issue between leaders and many in their workforces.

 Employers should exercise caution when working to manage polarization.
 Specifically, censoring employees from participating in political discourse has been found to have the opposite effect, with one study finding that it raised team conflict by 35% and muted employee sharing of work-related or other topics by 23%.
 In other words, the impact of such harsh policies can chill normal collaborative and team-building relationship behaviors.
-This led to significantly increased worker burnout, lowered authenticity, and less dramatic but lessened levels of team performance, self-efficacy, and social connection.
+This led to significantly increased worker burnout, reduced authenticity, and lower, though still present, levels of team performance, self-efficacy, and social connection.

 Complete restrictions on employees voicing their opinions may also violate federal (e.g., NLRA) or state (e.g., California, Colorado, Connecticut) laws that protect political speech.
 Awareness of those can guide policy development and managerial actions.